 COMPASS POINTS: NEWS FROM THE GREAT OUTDOORS WITH HERALD OUTDOOR WRITER BRAD DOKKEN Farm Bill plays well among conservation groups

 Not surprisingly, the Farm Bill passed this morning by the U.S. House of Representatives is playing well with conservation groups across the country because of its provisions aimed at protecting soil ...
 Posted on 1/29/14 at 12:18 PM

-STAFF BLOG CAPITOL CHATTER Shutdown over, farm bill up next
+STAFF BLOG CAPITOL CHATTER Negotiators reach deal on farm bill

 By Don Davis